Natural Gas System Post-Katrina Rebuild

 Low Pressure & Early Vintage Plastic

-- As of Jan.
-1, 2017 Entergy New Orleans has replaced 64 percent of the low pressure system, or 419 miles of the 650 miles that were in service when the flooding occurred.
+- As of January 1, 2018, Entergy New Orleans has replaced approximately 70 percent of the low pressure system; or 460 miles of the 650 miles that were in service when the flooding occurred.

 - Over the next several years, Entergy New Orleans plans to continue replacing all remaining low pressure piping with more modern, state of the art high pressure high density polyethylene.